Label Points#

 The pyvista.Plotter.add_point_labels() method makes it easy to add point labels to a scene.

-Help on function add_point_labels in module pyvista.plotting.plotting:
+Help on function add_point_labels in module pyvista.plotting.plotter:

 Create a point actor with one label from list labels assigned to each point.